-The Director of Title IX and Equal Opportunity (Director) is the Title IX Coordinator.
-The Director oversees the investigation and resolution of all reports and complaints made by all students, employees, and visitors to campus of alleged Prohibited Conduct in accordance with this policy.
-The Director may delegate certain investigative responsibilities while maintaining oversight of the investigation.
+The Director of Title IX and Equal Opportunity ("Director") is the Title IX Coordinator.
+The Director is charged with coordinating CNU's compliance with federal civil rights laws; overseeing the intake, investigation, resolution, and implementation of supportive measures to stop, remedy, and prevent Prohibited Conduct in accordance with this policy; and ensuring appropriate education and training.
+The Director may delegate responsibilities under this policy to Deputy Title IX Coordinators and other appropriate trained administrators.